neondatabase/website/content/docs/guides/branching-github-actions.md

 <DetailIconCards>
 <a href="https://github.com/neondatabase/neon_twitter" description="A micro-blogging application that uses GitHub Actions to create and delete a branch with each pull request" icon="github">Neon Twitter app</a>
-<a href="https://github.com/neondatabase/preview-branches-with-vercel" description="An application demonstrating using GitHub Actions with deployments on Vercel" icon="github">Elements app</a>
+<a href="https://github.com/neondatabase/preview-branches-with-vercel" description="An application demonstrating using GitHub Actions with preview deployments in Vercel" icon="github">Preview branches app</a>
 </DetailIconCards>

 ## Need help?